Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 If you do not want to use Xorg at all and want to have a pure Wayland configuration, then skip part 1 and just select a Wayland based desktop environment.

+Note: Most wayland compositors may not work with Nvidia, so if you have Nvidia use X11/Xorg.

 ### Part 1.
 Installing Xorg.
 Run `sudo pacman -S xorg xorg-xinit` to install the xorg video drivers.